 The Home Depot Bundle

-Who Shops at The Home Depot?
+Who buys from The Home Depot?

 Who Are The Home Depot’s Main Customers?